edlund/libcutie/README.md

 ## Getting started

-Have a look at the examples/ and tests/.
+Have a look in the directories example/ and test/.

 ## Uninstalling cutie